PowerDNS/ipcipher/ipcipher.md

 Silke Hofstra built the first interoperable implementation and found many mistakes in the specification and test vectors.
 Jean-Philippe Aumasson supplied the `ipcrypt` algorithm & guidance on key derivation.
 Further thanks to:
-Frank Denis for providing the C implementation of `ipcrypt` and general advice.
+Frank Denis for providing the C implementation of `ipcrypt` and general advice, Edwin van Vliet for noting the risk of checksums providing hint of old IP address.

 Why encrypt IP addresses?